mr-grj/eq_notifier/README.md

 > python eq_notifier.py
 ```

-There's also the possibility of using CLI arguments:
+There's also the possibility of providing a command line option, so that:

-- `twilio` (path to the credentials file)
-- `delay` (delay in seconds between two calls to the earthquake API)
+    python eatrhquake.py

+Would run `get_earthquake_data()`;

+---

+    python earthquake.py --twilio

+Would run `send_message()` with the default (credentials.json) file; and

+---

+    python earthquake.py --twilio /path/to/my/credentials.json

+Would run `send_message()` with a user provided file path.

+---